-iFIX supplementing coordination and visibility within and across federal tiers iFIX Platform Design Principles iFIX is an example of Digital Public Infrastructure (DPI) 24 .
+iFIX Platform Design Principles

+iFIX is an example of Digital Public Infrastructure (DPI)24.
 Moving away from creating individual or even integrated applications, it aims to create a minimal shared infrastructure that others can build upon to meet their various contexts & needs.